 This firefighter-themed tavern (located next to the former MFD Engine Co.
-6 house) features a long bar, small tables lining the perimeter, a pool table and several flat screen televisions for adequate viewing from every seat.
-You won't find a fancy cocktail menu, but Hosed taps several beers, offers a full liquor selection and stocks small bags of chips on a metal stand.
+6 house) features a long bar, a pool table and several flat screen televisions for adequate viewing from every seat.
+You won't find a fancy cocktail menu, but Hosed taps several beers and has a full liquor selection.

 Halliday's Irish Pub

 Just off Brady Street, Halliday's is so unassuming from the outside that you might not even notice it.
 For years Halliday's has had a bevy of devoted regulars and the lounge has a small-town feel in the middle of a big-city neighborhood.
 A large back deck allows for plenty o'outdoor drinking.

 Offering a stylish and upscale environment, this beloved Brady Street All Star is moody and intimate and known for serving quality craft cocktails, martinis and more.
 The Garage, which is connected to the Hi-Hat, boasts a more casual atmosphere.
 The Garage also has a large patio.

 Jack's has a massive bar in the center of the space, with an excellent beer and spirits menu.
 It also has a second-floor bar leading out to a patio deck.

 Lodge meets lounge at Jamo's, a bar that's redefining Milwaukee's corner tap.
 Duck in for a martini or a Miller (or both), and chill in a cozy booth while listening to smart music and enjoying totally random décor.